adamrmoss/edu-basic/docs/edu-basic-language.md

 #### Swapping Variables

 The `SWAP` command exchanges the values of two variables.
 Both variables must be of the same type.
+Can swap scalars or arrays.

 **Syntax:**
 ```
 SWAP variable1 WITH variable2
+SWAP array1[] WITH array2[]
 ```

 **Example:**